Covering You Comes First

 Serving the Midwest

 Coverra Insurance has years of experience working with individuals and business owners across the Midwest.
-We have a proprietary process in place to help our clients choose the correct and sufficient amount of insurance coverage for every aspect of their life.
+We have a proprietary process in place to help our clients choose the correct and sufficient amount of insurance coverage.
 Our team of experienced agents are prepared to guide you through your insurance options, securing the most appropriate protection for you and your business.

 As a contractor, your business may be susceptible to many risks, such as claims due to bodily injury, property damage, personal injury, and more.
 And, if you hire other contractors to perform work on your behalf, you can be held responsible for any damage they cause on the job.